 I have just finished reading two books with opposing views, White Fragility (2018) by Robbin Deangelo and Blackout (2020) by Candice Owens.
 Science requires we test so-called truths, ask questions and challenge assumptions.
 True scientists seek to understand alternative perspectives and epistemology.
 That’s what we do.
 It is unfortunate, but most scientists merely repeat old and spent ideas.
 In a word, they are biased.
 Some believe that undoing tradition leads to a new system (kingdom) of truly free agents–free from the bondages of natural core values, indeed, free from foundational American traditions and values.
 However, Nietzsche believed that “the removal of this system put most people at the risk of despair or meaninglessness.
 What could the point of life be without a God?”

 The fruit of the liberal progressive, social constructivism agenda to transform America has been selfish, vain contempt for science and narcissistic nihilism (Collins, 1998).
 In a prior blog I shared how we got here.
-So, we have been lied to about so many things, we no longer know what is real.
-The so called Russian hoax paved the way for the death of science.
-We can can actually learn something from Russians–those who have experienced socialism and survived Marxism.
+So, we have been lied to about so many things for so long, and mainstream and social media has cancelled free speech, honest and open debate and obfuscated the truth, we no longer know what is valid, reliable and trustworthy knowledge.
+I believe that the, so called, Russian hoax paved the way for the death of science.
+We can can actually learn something from the Russians–those who have experienced socialism and survived Marxism.
 Solzhenitsyn feared that the West would abandon its own moral and spiritual ideas and identity.
 He viewed the West’s weakness, including its weakness in truly standing up to Marxism as the fruit of materialism, self-indulgent individualism, and narcissism.
 Solzhenitsyn, a legendary human rights activist, warned America and the West that we had become too focused on rights instead of personal responsibility.
 So the death of science is preceded by the loss of faith, family and virtue.
 There has been a solid declining trend in church attendance and traditional nuclear family values (Barna, 2021).
 And now, some educators are teaching children to feel shamed for the color of their skin (National Equity Project).
 This is nothing more than modern day babble and noise.
 It’s not the truth.
 “For the kingdom of God is not a matter of talk but of power” (1 Corinthians 4:20, NIV).
 By all means, God would have us consider carefully what we hear and the source of the information, but in all things we are instructed, Proverbs 15:2, “The tongue of the wise commends knowledge, but the mouth of the fool gushes folly.”
 Proverbs 15:4, “The tongue that brings healing is a tree of life, but a deceitful tongue crushes the spirit.”

 Abrams, Daniel, Haley Yaple, and Richard Wiener.
 “ArXiv.org Physics ArXiv:1012.1375v2.”
 [1012.1375v2] A Mathematical Model of Social Group Competition with Application to the Growth of Religious Non-affiliation.
 N.p., n.d.
 Web.
 04 Aug.
 2016.